Click the Link Below:

 1) Q: Where do patients go for OIT?

-A: As of now, Dr. Shah and Dr. Mayer are among a very few, select board certified allergists have resources to offer OIT, including Dr. Shah.
+A: As of now, Dr. Shah and Dr. Mayer are among a very few, select board certified allergists who have knowledge, skills and resources to offer OIT.
 The number of practices offering it is growing, however, and may become mainstream in coming years.
 Dr. Shah and Dr. Mayer are in the forefront and leading the way by teaching other allergists at the national conferences.
 If you are considering OIT, it is best to review the success rate and experience of the OIT team.

 2) Q: How long will the entire process take?

 A: The first day’s procedure will take about 6-8 hours.
 The time to reach the top maintenance is about 6-8 months, depending on any symptoms during the build-up dosing.

 3) Q: What age does my child need to be to participate.

 A: We are offering OIT to children 4 years of age and older due to compliance.
 Some younger than 4 years have started OIT.
 We have completed OIT for adults as well.

 4) Q: Should routine allergy medications be stopped before the first day procedure?